odo-network/immuta/README.md

 > This library is **heavily** inspired by the awesome [immer](https://github.com/mweststrate/immer) library.
 It adds the "onChange" handler, rollbacks, change snapshots, and support for ES6 Maps & Sets.
 Most of these changes were built to provide a performant and flexible state management library when used in conjunction with [state-modules](https://github.com/odo-network/state-modules).

+> `immuta` should provide a 1-to-1 compatible API with `immer` and can be dropped-in by simply changing the import.

 ### Installation

 ```